ffoggi/clusteringMA52109/DESCRIPTION.md

 - evaluation metrics,
 - visualisation tools,
 - a high-level orchestration interface,
-- and a ready-to-use demo script.
+- a ready-to-use demo script,
+- and an optional PCA-based dimensionality reduction module added as part of an advanced extension.

 Its modular structure allows students to understand each step of the workflow, debug individual components, and extend the package with new methods or analyses.